Grain mold beetle and cricket found in many foods

 - nuts and oilseeds

 The quantity is limited, for example a meat substitute product may consist of five percent insects.
 Visually, the food will not differ from conventional products.
-They also do not have to be marked conspicuously.
+Consumers should also know that a foodstuff spiked with insect repellent does not need to be conspicuously labelled.
 You can read in the list of ingredients whether a product contains house crickets or grain mold beetles.

 Insects are considered an important source of protein